21Alul21/CurrencyConverterApi/README.md

 built with Java and Spring Boot framework.

 ## Project Scope
-The project involes the integrating multiple third party APIs for aggregating and returning data with little chance for failure—this is achieved by implementing a failover mechanism that switches to
+The project involes integrating multiple third party APIs for aggregating and returning data with little chance for failure—this is achieved by implementing a failover mechanism that switches to